 Speaking about gastronomy in our country also tells a story of diversity, history, and tradition, as well as identifying the endemic products of Mexico which are so iconic, such as corn, chili, and chocolate.

 If you want to experience traditional Mexican flavors and dishes, please consider joining us for one of Our Food Tours in Mexico City.

 Popol Vuh, which is the sacred book of the Mayas, says that men were made of corn.
 Pre-Hispanic communities started the domestication and growth of this plant, achieving the current existence of 59 varieties of native maize in Mexico.

-This ingredient has been the food base for our country since the memory can tell.
-Its diversity, versatility and nutritional properties had made it the protagonist of an infinity of Mexican dishes that highlight its flavor in different forms that cannot be missed.
+This ingredient has been the food base for our country since memory can tell.
+Its diversity, versatility and nutritional properties have made it the protagonist of an infinity of Mexican dishes that highlight its flavor in different forms that cannot be missed.

-Cocoa’s history dates back to the pre-Hispanic era when it was utilized as money coin patronizing the Mexica commerce.
+Cocoa’s history dates back to the pre-Hispanic era when it was utilized as a currency.
 It was also the main ingredient of the beverage of the gods, xocolatl.
 An antique náhuatl chant said: ”Heart is satisfied and rejoiced when cocoa is drunk”.

 So you can easily prove it when trying some delight containing such flavor.
 To read more about chocolate in Mexico, check out our Best Chocolate Places In Mexico City blog.

 And if you’d like to sample Mexican chocolate for yourself, consider joining one of our Friends & Chocolate Tours of Mexico City.

 Now you know a bit more about the three best flavors in the world (or our favorites, at least).

 If you’d like to explore the unique world of Mexican cuisine for yourself, there’s no better way than hitting the streets of Mexico City to explore its food stalls, markets, cafes, bars, and restaurants.